cschlick/greasewood/README.md

 ```
 # MAPNAME   CERT CN (= client's <hostname>.<mesh_domain>)   PG ROLE
-mesh        nats01.myfleet.internal                              nats
+mesh        nats01.mymesh.internal                              nats
-mesh        chat01.myfleet.internal                              chat
+mesh        chat01.mymesh.internal                              chat
 ```

-This is the only place client hostnames appear — it's the allow-list of *which* identities may connect, and each entry is that node's own automatic name.
+This is the only place client hostnames appear, it's the allow-list of *which* identities may connect, and each entry is that node's own automatic name.

 > **CA rotation.** The `ssl_ca_file` matters only because of client-cert auth.
 A
 > re-root changes the CA, and both the server's CA file and every client cert
-> re-issue under the new CA on their next renewal — so rotate the CA (re-root)
+> re-issue under the new CA on their next renewal, so rotate the CA (re-root)
 > and let the fleet re-issue together; don't swap a CA independently, or client
 > certs signed by the old one stop validating.